 A quick side-trip to Cone Street is worth the wander for Envie – a gorgeous little pre-loved clothing boutique selling quality, designer threads.

 In the market for homewares?
 Niche Gifts on Conway Lane specialises in Scandi style homewares, art and baby gifts.
-Whilst in the Lane have a browse in Village Green Antiques for a wide array of items from china through to crystal and ranging from Georgian to retro finds and antiques of the future.
+Whilst in the Lane have a browse in Village Green Antiques for a wide array of items from jewellery to furniture ranging from Georgian to retro finds.
 Just around the corner, Feather & Oak Interiors provides soft furnishings, interior design ideas and a carefully curated range of stylish homewares.
 A short side trip to Fabric of Society in Coronation Street, Southbrook is a must for anyone seeking affordable, designer fabrics for the home, sourced from around the world.

 Need a gift for the baby, toddler or parent-to-be in your life?
 Check out Wee Kiwi Kidz in Conway Lane .